Global Design Challenge 2021

 Work with your team to put together your submission according to the submission requirements.

 5. SUBMIT YOUR INNOVATION

 When you're ready to submit, have ONE team member (the “team leader”) log in and pay the Challenge entry fee.
 The team leader must complete the submission form and upload all of the required documents.

 Contact us at firstname.lastname@example.org - we're here to help!

 Rules and FAQs

-Registering on this website is the first step in joining the Biomimicry Global Design Challenge in any role (participant, team leader, mentor, etc).
-You must be registered in order to form a team, submit a mentor application, or access community tools, such as the team directory and mentor directory.
-When you register, you will create a challenge platform profile that other users and mentors can view.
+Registering on this website is the first step in joining the Biomimicry Global Design Challenge.
+You must be registered in order to access the entire website, receive support emails, and submit to the Challenge.
 Begin the registration process here.
 All team members should register for the Challenge individually, however only one team member will submit on behalf of each team.

 The Biomimicry Global Design Challenge is a team competition.
 In order to submit an entry, you must be part of a team with two-eight members.
 Each member of the team should register for the platform and create an account, in order to access tools, receive updates, and learn about free training opportunities.
 However, one team member (“team leader”) will create and complete a team’s submission.